NachtRaveVL/Simple-AstroTracker-Arduino/README.md

 ### Host Tests

-Core logic and source-data checks can be run without an Arduino connected:
+Host-side tests can be run with CMake:

 ```sh
 cmake -S tests -B build-host